 - 2.1 Student Status: There is only one type of student status in M.Sc. degree programme, namely, full time. - 2.2 Duration: The duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years. - 2.3 Admissions shall be made in compliance to the general guidelines received from MHRD from time to time.
-Seats are reserved for candidates belonging to Other Backward Classes, Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MHRD. - 2.4 The admissions will be based on the performance in the Entrance Test and the performance in the qualifying examination. - 2.5 Admission to M.Sc.
-Programme in Chemistry / Physics shall be open to candidates who have passed a Bachelor's degree in Chemistry /Physics with 60% (or cumulative Grade Point Average (CGPA) of at least 6.5 in the 0-10 scale grading system) of the aggregate in all the years of course of study in respective subjects and with 55% (Cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system) in respect of SC, ST and PWD candidates. - A limited number of admissions is offered to Foreign Nationals and Indians living abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 2.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Institute Information Brochure or the Prospectus.
+Seats are reserved for candidates belonging to Other Backward Classes, Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MHRD. - 2.4 Admission to M.Sc.
+Programme in Chemistry / Physics shall be open to candidates who have passed a Bachelor's degree in Chemistry /Physics with 60% (or cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system) of the aggregate in all the years of course of study in respective subjects and with 55% (Cumulative Grade Point Average (CGPA) of at least 5.5 in the 0-10 scale grading system) in respect of SC, ST and PWD candidates. - 2.5 A limited number of admissions is offered to Foreign Nationals and Indians living abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 2.6 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Institute Information Brochure or the Prospectus. - 2.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his study period on the grounds of unsatisfactory academic performance or indiscipline or any misconduct.

-- 2.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his study period on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.10 The decision of the Senate regarding the admissions is final and binding. - 2.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MOU approved by Competent Authority. - 2.12 Every Post Graduate student of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes, throughout his study period.
+- 2.10 The decision of the Senate regarding the admissions is final and binding. - 2.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MOU approved by Competent Authority. - 2.12 Every Post Graduate student of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes, throughout his study period.